Leafwing-Studios/asm-docs/docs/interaction/pheromones.md

+# Pheromones

 Pheromones are the player's primary tool for interacting quickly with the world.

-Select a pheromone, then click over a tile to use it, depleting your regenerating supply of pheromones.
+Select a pheromone using the ping wheel, then click over a tile to use it, depleting your regenerating supply of pheromones.

+## Agency

+Pheromones use a resource called **agency**, which is slowly and automatically produced over time.
+The purpose of agency is to gate and manage the amount of micromanaging that the player must perform.

+You can increase your agency production and cap and unlock new pheromone options by completing [milestones](milestones.md).

+You can spend agency to:

+- use pheromones
+- change [signal sensitivity / production](sensitivity.md) of a strain
+- slowly produce organisms from a species of your choice at a [research site](genetics.md)

-# Types of pheromones
+## Types of pheromones

-# COME
+### COME

 Creates a powerful universal signal for your own units.
-Once they reach the peak of the signal, they switch to other tasks?
+Once they reach the peak of the signal, they ignore the signal for a while.

-# AMPLIFY
+### AMPLIFY

 Amplifies the existing signals that are being produced by the tile in question.